Pea Gravel Guides & Articles

 Skipping the sub-base on driveways.
 Pea gravel alone on a driveway will migrate and rut under vehicle weight within the first season.
 A 4-inch compacted road base layer underneath is what gives it structure.
 The pea gravel is the surface layer, not the structural layer.
 The cost guide includes sub-base material pricing so you can budget for both layers correctly.

 Ordering by bag count for large projects.
 A 50-pound bag of pea gravel covers approximately 0.5 square feet at 3 inches deep.
-For anything above 1.5 cubic yards — roughly a 10×15 foot patio at 3 inches — bagged gravel costs 4 to 5 times more per cubic yard than bulk delivery.
+For anything above 1.5 cubic yards, roughly a 10×15 foot patio at 3 inches, bagged gravel costs 4 to 5 times more per cubic yard than bulk delivery.
 The crossover point is around 1.5 cubic yards, above which bulk delivery from a landscape supplier is almost always the more economical choice.
 Use the cost calculator to compare bag vs bulk pricing for your specific project dimensions.

 Verified Against Primary Sources

 Every depth recommendation, density figure, and safety standard referenced in these guides is checked against a named primary source before publication.
-Playground depth requirements come from ASTM F1292 — not a general landscaping blog.
+Playground depth requirements come from ASTM F1292.
+Not a general landscaping blog.
 Aggregate density figures come from USGS Mineral Commodity Summaries.
 Drainage aggregate specifications come from ASTM C33.
 When a recommendation is based on general industry practice rather than a formal standard, the article says so clearly.

 Each guide carries a "last reviewed" date.
 When primary sources update their figures or standards, the affected articles are revised and the date moves forward.
 The most recent review across this guide collection was May 2026.